zzzprojects/learn-orm/tutorials/ssms/create-database-backup.md

 ## Using Transact-SQL

-You can also create a full database backup by executing the `BACKUP DATABASE` statement to create the full database backup, by specifying:
+You can also create a full database backup by executing the `BACKUP DATABASE` statement to create the full database backup by specifying:

  - The name of the database to back up.
  - The backup device where the full database backup is written.

-The following example backs up the complete `BookStore` database to disk, by using `FORMAT` to create a new media set.
+The following example backs up the complete `BookStore` database to disk by using `FORMAT` to create a new media set.

 ```csharp
 USE BookStore;